francofaa/digital-garden-jekyll-template/_wikis/meretesk/_drafts/Treasures.md

 - A goat's hoof.
 If you kill a king while wearing the hoof on your person, you can use it to cast wish one time.
 - Necklace of three skulls.
 A trio of skulls that bicker while you sleep.
 Only you can understand them.
 The necklace has 1 charge per skull which is expended forever and can be used to cast speak with dead.
 - Heartseeker Bow and Arrow.
-- Breaking Spear.
-If this spear is thrown as a missile, you can use a bonus action to recall it.
-If the spear hit when it was initially thrown and you use the bonus action to recall it, the spear inflicts its weapon damage as it removes itself from the target.
 - Serpent Heart. ??
 - Blank book ??
-- Blood Lantern.
-Searches for secrets
 - Mummified arm.
 Always points to the nearest undead.
 - Censer ??
 - Vertebrae Wand.
 A wand crafted from the vertebra of the Deadgod. ??
 - Resonance Blade.
 - Skull of a vampire hunter
 - Feather pen.
 Write in the air with the pen and break it.
 Mending it will cause the pen to spell out the message.
 - Blindfold.
-Lets you see invisible things but not visible things.
+If a creature is wearing this item over their eyes, they see invisible things but not visible things.
+As a bonus action, if the creature is wearing this item on their head, they may lift or pull down the blindfold.
+Otherwise, it requires an action to put on the blindfold.
 - Shadow Heart: Slaying Selawynn imbues your focus with Void energy: +1 casting focus, requires attunement, attunement can only be removed with greater restoration (behaves like a curse).
 Selawynn's grace: Once per long rest, when you would suffer damage, you may instead teleport 60 feet to a unoccupied square that is in darkness.